 Children just understand better with little separate flashcards.
 You can make them very easily yourself!
 Just make sure they aren’t very easy to tear because these cards will get mishandled.
 Use flashcards for teaching phonics and even with words!

-Start three-letter words: The actual first step into reading
+Blending three-letter words: The actual first step into reading

 The next step into reading is three-letter words.
-You have to teach your child how to merge the phonics.
+You have to teach your child how to blend phonics into a word.
 I assume people start with two letters first, I’m not sure.
 We just started with three-letter words right away and it worked out perfectly.
 We started off with ‘a’ words.
 So c-a-t is cat and h-a-t is hat.
 After doing all the ‘a’ words we started making funny words that weren’t really words.
 Like lat and nat.
 For words like CAR I made him say it first with the ‘a’ sound and then we decided it should be CAHR because the ‘a’ sound didn’t sound right.
 We giggled about it.
 Children are so much smarter than we give them credit for.
 After this, we did all the other vowels and we were done with the three-letter words.

 I came across the concept of sight words on a homeschooling group on Facebook that I joined called The Homeschooling Mums so a lot of credit goes to them.
 This I where I found out that there is a thing called sight words and it changed my entire outlook.
 Here I was wondering how I would teach him to pronounce words like “little” and racking my brain for ideas and here was this list that simply said teach them this is how this is said.
 No phonics.
 No trying to make out what the word is.
 Just remember this is how it’s said!

-Honestly I think sight words can be done before they start three-letter words.
+Honestly, I think sight words can be done before they start three-letter words.
 If I could do it again I would.
 The reason I’m saying this is that kids start trying to make out what the word says instead of just accepting that this is what it is that’s it!
 This means they start trying to pronounce little and end up with LITLEH.
 To save yourself from this horror story, do the sight words first

 There are several sight words lists available on the internet.
 Use any that you feel comfortable with.
 I used dolce sight words.
 Truth be told I haven’t finished them yet we are still doing them along with reading.
 Obviously reading is fun and a lot more interesting than words you have to remember.

-Start a pre-reading series
+Raising Readers: Starting a pre-reading series

 You can pick up any series like ORT or Peter and Jane.
 We used Peter and Jane and we started off with Level 1.
 Chances are 1a and 1b will be super easy for your child once he understands the concept of merging phonics to pronounce words and also knows some sight words.
 New words keep coming in Peter and Jane and you can do the new words first with your child in order to help him enjoy the book more.
 I would suggest you make your child re-read the books once he is done.
 And then please read it out to him yourself also.
 This teaches them expressions.
 Also, tell them little reading tips like quotation marks are for when someone’s saying something.
 And question marks are for when someone is asking something.

-Frankly Peter and Jane is quite boring and doesn’t really have a storyline so my son doesn’t really “enjoy” it.
+Frankly, Peter and Jane is quite boring and doesn’t really have a storyline so my son doesn’t really “enjoy” it.
 The only consolation is that when he’s done with these books he will be able to read his other stories!
 We only plan to read this series till level 6 and we are currently on level 5.
-After this we will move on to other children’s books with a storyline that’s more engaging.
+After this, we will move on to other children’s books with a storyline that’s more engaging.

 If your child initially is reading only word by word, it’s okay!
 As you keep reading to him, he will learn to read in sentences.
 Watching him progress and achieve little reading milestones is literally the most amazing feeling in the world.
 Some people find it easier to have specific reading days in the week and specify a reading chair.
 We, however, take a little time, again and again, every day and we keep it short so that it doesn’t frustrate him.
 And of course, we understand that it will be some time before he learns to read by himself and go and get comfortable in a little corner with a book.